10th January 2024|In Latest News, Divorce & Separation

 What are my legal options if I’m getting divorced and want ownership of my pet?

-If you’re married and have a pet, then under UK law it is a joint marital asset, and you can establish who will keep the pet when you’re talking about a financial settlement within divorce proceedings.
+If you’re married and have a pet, then under UK law it is a joint marital asset.
+You can establish who will keep the pet when you’re talking about a financial settlement within divorce proceedings.
 Custody arrangements for the pet, insurance and vet costs could be defined as part of the financial order.
 For example, if you have a dog, the court may order a transfer of ownership of the pedigree paper the same way they would for land or any other property.
-The court may make provision for the costs of upkeep of the animal when calculating the income needs of the party keeping the pet.
+Additionally, the court may make provision for the costs of upkeep of the animal when calculating the income needs of the party keeping the pet.
 This could include things such as kennel space and gardens for dogs, vet bills or even land for horses.
-This will be considered as part of the overall financial award in financial remedy proceedings.
+Therefore, this will be considered as part of the overall financial award in financial remedy proceedings.

-In general, the court deals with pets as ‘chattels’ or an item of property, like a TV , and therefore civil proceedings in a County Court in front of either a Deputy District Judge or a District Judge, rather than in a Family Court.
+In general, the court deals with pets as ‘chattels’ or an item of property, like a TV.
+Therefore, these cases go to civil proceedings in a County Court in front of either a Deputy District Judge or a District Judge, rather than in a Family Court.
 The court will require a separate application to be brought by a person who wants a pet dealt with as part of a cohabitation dispute.
-The relevant application form is an N1 Claim Form.
+Notably, the relevant application form is an N1 Claim Form.

-We understand that treating pets in this way, as if nothing more than an item of furniture or other inanimate object, can be distressing.
-Adults and children alike feel intense love and affection for the animal, and this can result in drawn-out custody battles which place great strain on all involved.
+We understand that this can be distressing.
+Adults and children alike feel intense love and affection for the animal.
+As a result, this can lead to drawn-out custody battles which place great strain on all involved.
 As animal lovers, we appreciate the temptation to head down this road, but it is important to understand the more clinical perspective a court will take, and the limited powers that the court has.

 During a pet ownership dispute, a court will indifferently determine who the owner is and has the power to not only make orders (such as for the return of the pet from one party to the other) but also apply damages for wrongful retention of the pet.